AVOID THESE EXHIBITING BLUNDERS TO ACHIEVE TRADE SHOW RESULTS

 Booth Staff Texting — Walking by a trade show display and seeing a company representative "all thumbs" avidly texting on his or her phone sends an immediate signal to event attendees: "Don’t bother coming into this booth.
 I’m not interested in helping you or promoting my company products."

 Booth Staff Talking on the Phone — While cell phones are a necessity in business, they don’t have a place in your display area.
-This is especially the case if your booth representative is on a personal call.
+This is especially the case if your booth representatives are talking on the phone rather than drawing in customers and selling your products.

 Booth Staff Seated in the Display Area — There's no doubt that standing for hours in an exhibit area is wearing on your feet, even when donning the most comfortable shoes.
 Yet, when a booth representative is not standing alert and enthusiastically greeting visitors, you can count on a less-than-optimal return on investment.